awesome-spark/awesome-spark/README.md

 * [Apache Bahir](https://bahir.apache.org/) - A collection of the streaming connectors excluded from Spark 2.0 (Akka, MQTT, Twitter.
 ZeroMQ).

+### Interfaces

+* [Apache Beam](https://beam.apache.org/) - An unified data processing engine supporting both batch and streaming applications.
+Apache Spark is one of the supported execution environments.

 ## Resources